Confidence in the Bailiwick: securing good regulatory outcomes with integrity, proportionality, and professional excellence.

 What we do

-The Commission supervises and regulates over 2,000 licensees from within the banking, fiduciary, insurance and investment sectors.
-We do this in accordance with standards set by international bodies such as the Basel Committee for Banking Supervisors, the International Association of Insurance Supervisors, the International Organisation of Securities Commissions and the Financial Action Task Force on Money Laundering
+The Commission supervises and regulates over 2,000 licensees from within the banking, fiduciary, insurance, and investment sectors.
+We do this in accordance with standards set by international bodies such as the Basel Committee for Banking Supervision, the International Association of Insurance Supervisors, the International Organization of Securities Commissions, and the Financial Action Task Force on Money Laundering.

 How we do it

 We use a risk based approach to the supervision of licensees which is underpinned by a system known as PRISM (Probability Risk and Impact SysteM).
-It is a structured system which enables us to focus our finite supervisory resources on high value, forward-looking, supervisory activity with a strong emphasis on the business models and governance of the most significant licensees in the Bailiwick.
-It requires our supervisors to challenge, to make judgements and to mitigate unacceptable risks – prudential, financial crime or conduct-related.
-PRISM helps us ensure that we anticipate and address problems before they become crises.
-However, it is not a panacea and there will still be licensee failures.
+It is a structured system which enables us to focus our finite supervisory resources on high value, forward-looking, supervisory activities.
+We place a strong emphasis on the business models and governance of the most significant licensees in the Bailiwick.
+Our work requires our supervisors to challenge, to make judgements, and to mitigate unacceptable risks – prudential, financial crime, or conduct-related.
+PRISM helps us to ensure that we anticipate and address problems before they become crises.
+However, it is not a panacea and, therefore, licensee failures still occur.